Top CEOs call for ‘major’ coronavirus stimulus to keep economy from backsliding

 - Sales expectations, which surged 35 points, to 86.5.
 That compares with a historical average of 111.2.

-“As CEOs of America’s largest employers continue to work with lawmakers and public health officials at all levels of government to ensure safe reopenings across the country,” said Doug McMillon, Walmart’s chief executive and the chairman of Business Roundtable, “Business Roundtable urges the Administration and Congress to come back to the negotiating table and pass more legislation to further ease the economic challenges American workers, small businesses and suppliers are experiencing.”
+“As CEOs of America’s largest employers continue to work with lawmakers and public health officials at all levels of government to ensure safe re-openings across the country,” Doug McMillon, Walmart’s chief executive and the chairman of Business Roundtable, said in a statement, “Business Roundtable urges the Administration and Congress to come back to the negotiating table and pass more legislation to further ease the economic challenges American workers, small businesses and suppliers are experiencing.”